RomanZasunko/linux_auth_alert_telegram/README.md

         session    optional     pam_exec.so  /bin/login-notify

 Do not forget to give the right to execute the script file.
+        sudo chmod +x /bin/login-notify

 Restart ssh service
+        sudo systemctl restart ssh

 If you do not have an ssh connection, then you need to register this line in /etc/pam.d/login